Walking holidays for singles, couples or 2 friends

 If you would feel happier knowing that someone knows exactly where you are and have a smart phone with GPS we recommend downloading the free app Viewranger.
 Using the "buddy beacon" feature will allow us to pinpoint your location.

-We provide a device which gives you a secure, portable WIFI Hotspot up to 10 devices.
-This uses the provider with the best mobile coverage of the area and, included in our pricing, comes with 1GB of data allowance (about sufficent for 2000 emails).
+We provide WIFI, via a device which gives you a secure, portable WIFI hotspot for up to 10 devices.
+This uses the provider with the best local coverage and, included in our pricing, comes with 1GB of data allowance (about sufficent for 2000 emails).
 Should you require more capacity an additional 1GB costs €10.

-We provide 2 bicycles for your use.
-Please note bicycles are not allowed on the GR34 coast path.
+We provide 2 bicycles (plus helmets, lock and high viz) for exploring or fetching bagettes.
+Please note bicycles are not allowed on much of the GR34 coast path.